esmil/lem-evdev/README.markdown

   Returns `nil` followed by an error message on error.

-The metatable of those device objects can be found under __evdev.Device__.
+The metatable of device objects can be found under __evdev.Device__.

 The following methods are available on devices.